northdata/api/doc/data-export-guide/data-export-guide.md

 ## JSON data contents

-The JSON data provides all data fields (including history) in the same format as our API, see the API documentation here: https://northdata.github.io/doc/api/#Company
+The JSON data provides all data fields (including history) in the same format as our API.
+See the API documentation here: https://northdata.github.io/doc/api/#Company

 Please note that actual data availability is different for every company.
 Availability depends on many different, mostly external factors.
-To explore availability, please use our test data.
+To better explore and understand the availability of our data, please use our test data.

 ## CSV data contents

 The CSV data is provided as a single large table.
 Values are separated by commas, and the encoding is UTF-8.
-(In many tools, you'll need to configure these as import settings.)
+(In many data analytics tools, you will need to configure these as import settings.)

-Due to this structure, it has various restrictions compared to the JSON data: the number of legal representatives is limited to 5, there is no history, and relations to other companies are not contained.
+Due to this structure, it comes with various restrictions as opposed to the JSON data: the number of legal representatives is limited to 5, there is no history, and relations to other companies are not contained.
 Below, the table headers for the CSV data are shown.

-Again, please note that actual data availability is different for every company.
-Availability depends on many different, mostly external factors.
-To explore availability, please use our test data.
+As previously mentioned, please note that actual data availability is different for every company.

 Level | English | German
 --|--|--